 LANDBANK is exposed to equity price risk resulting from changes in the levels of volatility of equity prices, which in turn affect the value of equity securities and impacts on profit and loss of the Bank.
-Equities are subject to daily mark-to-market and controlled through risk limits such as position, VaR, MATs and Stop Loss.
+Equities are subject to daily markto-market and controlled through market risk limits.